merwynpgithub/stockaster/README.md

-# Stockaster APP: Work in Progress
+# Stockaster APP

-App to show stock metrics in detailed graphs
+This is a static GH pages deployment app.